 Another travel tip regarding researching prior to booking: If you plan to travel via public transportation, check to make sure there are no planned strikes for your time frame.
 Train strikes are especially frequent in European countries, however most countries are also civil enough to warn you ahead of time.

 I will highlight just two of the many travel tools that are available:

 Google Earth is one of my most favorite tools of travel.
-If I want to see what the area looks like around a hotel or rental, I will type my destination into a search browser, pull up the map associated with the location, switch to satellite view, zoom in to my exact location, and then drop Google’s “Pegman,” (His real name) onto the street that I am researching to get a “real” street level view.
+If I want to see what the area looks like around a hotel or rental.
 I have scratched more than one possible booking from my list based off of what I discovered from my street view.
 The following are directions for use on your PC, when using your phone you are able to go directly to a street view from the satellite view on the map.

 As an example, Pegman is showing us on the interactive photo below, that there is no Baseball game today at Camden Yards in Baltimore Maryland.

 The second technology based travel tool that I would recommend is the Mobile Passport App.
 This app is an innovative new cell phone application that allows you to speed through customs at any of the twenty-five (And counting) participating airports, and two cruise ports in the United States.